wwelvaer/marketplace_start_code/README.md

 ## database

 1. Install MySQLWorkbench
-2. Open the `nodejs_backend/Marketplace_start_data_01_2022.sql` file
-3. Put `use databaseName;`before the sql query
-4. Run the query
-5. Change the credentials `user`, `password`, and `DB` in `nodejs_backend/app/config/db.config.js` via vscode: https://code.visualstudio.com/

 ## Backend server
+1. Change the credentials `user`, `password`, and `DB` in `nodejs_backend/app/config/db.config.js` via vscode: https://code.visualstudio.com/

-Run `node nodejs_backend/app.js` to start the backend server, it will listen for HTTP requests on port 3000 by default.
+2. Run `node nodejs_backend/app.js` to start the backend server, it will listen for HTTP requests on port 3000 by default.

 ## Frontend